How Long Does Morphine Stay in Your System?

 - Cancer patients

 - Every day, 60 people die from opioid pain medications, which is equal to roughly 22,000 people per year.

 - 19 million Americans are addicted to opioid painkillers.

 - 10 percent of the U.S. population has abused an opiate drug in their lifetime.

-- The number of morphine addicts admitted to the emergency room increased by 106 percent between the years of 2004 and 2008.
+- The number of people addicted to morphine admitted to the emergency room increased by 106 percent between the years of 2004 and 2008.

-- More than 60 percent of morphine addicts admitted to getting the drug from friends or relatives.
+- More than 60 percent of people addicted to morphine admitted to getting the drug from friends or relatives.

 - Morphine is a Schedule II drug under the Controlled Substances Act, which means it is subject to regulations and controls around how often a prescription can be written and refilled.